working-group-two/wgtwo.com/blog/2022-10-31-hackoween/index.md

 To scale up Hussar to 10m sims, we need to be smarter in how we do authentication.
 Pre-compute vectors ahead of time, so we just need to fetch and return them.

-## SLOs and Sloth

-*Team: John C*

-Investigate implementing Service Level Objectives (SLO) for tracking service health and automating these using Sloth.

 ## Hackoween for beginners

 *Team: Theresa, Oda*